-Once you start Couchsurfing, though, you’ll wonder why it took you so long.
+Once you start Couchsurfing, though, you’ll wonder why it took you so long to embrace it.
 Sure, not every experience will be amazing, but there’s no better way of travelling the world whilst getting a bit of an insight into local cultures, saving money and making new friends.

 There are, however, a few things you should know before you dive into the world of couch-surfing, whether you’re planning on surfing or hosting.